Riemannian game dynamics: Hessian game dynamics

-Proposition \ref{prop:averages} applies when the population share of each strategy remains bounded away from zero along all interior solution trajectories, a property known as \emph{permanence}.
-Formally, a dynamical system on $\strat$ is called \emph{permanent} if there is a threshold $\delta>0$ such that every interior solution satisfies $\liminf_{t\to\infty} x_{\alpha}(t) \geq \delta$ for all $\alpha\in\act$.
+\cref{prop:averages} applies when the population share of each strategy remains bounded away from zero along all interior solution trajectories, a property known as \emph{permanence}.
+Formally, a dynamical system on $\strat$ is called \emph{permanent} if there exists a threshold $\delta>0$ such that every interior solution satisfies $\liminf_{t\to\infty} x_{\pure}(t) \geq \delta$ for all $\pure\in\pures$.

-\cite{HS98} establish a sufficient condition for permanence under the replicator dynamics.
-Proposition \ref{prop:perm} extends this result to all continuous Hessian dynamics, providing a sufficient condition for Proposition \ref{prop:averages} to apply:
+\cite{HS98} establish a sufficient condition for permanence under the replicator dynamics. \cref{prop:perm} extends this result to all continuous Hessian dynamics, providing a sufficient condition for \cref{prop:averages} to apply:

 \begin{proposition} Let $\game$ be a random matching game.
 Assume that the dynamics \eqref{eq:HD} are continuous and there exists some $p\in\intstrat$ such that

 Then, the dynamics \eqref{eq:HD} are permanent. \end{proposition}